supabase/vecs/docs/api.md

 ## Get or Create a Collection

-You can get, or create a collection if it doesn't exist, specifying the collections name and the number of dimensions in the vectors you intend to store.
+You can get a collection (or create if it doesn't exist), specifying the collection's name and the number of dimensions for the vectors you intend to store.

 ```python
 docs = vx.get_or_create_collection(name="docs", dimension=3)